|

 the section below the product shots, I provide information on cameras used for testing, build quality, focusing, interesting

 qualities or features, and all around performance.
-The lens is multi-coated.
+Filter size.
+As

-size.
-As I said above, the size of the front threads, and the lens front cover size.
-Normal
+I said above, the size of the front threads, and the lens front cover size.
+Normal filters.

-filters.
-Does the use of filters on the front cause any problem like vignetting, also called dark corners or
+Do the use of filters on the front cause any problem like vignetting, also called dark corners or light fall-off.

-provide sample crops.
 Color.
-How does the color look (on an image) as compared
+How does the color look (on an image) as compared to other lenses

-to other lenses from Sony, Minolta or Sigma?
-I'm not talking about the actual color of the lenses or coatings, rather,
+from Sony, Minolta or Sigma?
+I'm not talking about the actual color of the lenses or coatings, rather, the color produced

-How does the background blur, or out of focus areas look?
-Do bright points of light look like donuts or ring
+How does the background highlight blur look?
+Do bright points of light look like donuts or ring washers etc,

-washers etc, or do they have the same smooth consistency from edge to edge?
+or do they have the same smooth consistency from edge to edge?
 I usually provide sample crops.
-Background
+Background and

-and foreground blur can look different, but background blur is much more common in general photography.
-I may comment
+foreground blur can look different, but background blur is much more common in general photography.
+I may comment on

 Are there colors like red/green/purple or blue that occur along the image edges in areas of harsh contrast?